m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 ## Reader/Writer Locks
 When specifying synchronization requirements, it is sometimes useful to distinguish among different types of resource access.

-For instance, we commonly want to distinguish “read” accesses - those that do not modify a shared resource - from “write” accesses - those that do modify a shared resource.
+For instance, we commonly want to distinguish "read" accesses - those that do not modify a shared resource - from "write" accesses - those that do modify a shared resource.
 For read accesses, a resource can be shared concurrently while write accesses requires exclusive access to a resource.

 This is a common scenario and, as a result, many operating systems and language runtimes support a construct known as **reader/writer** locks.